 Our songbook, My World: On The Move has lots of different songs about travelling.
 How Would You Travel? is a great song and learning resource to encourage younger students to think about all the ways we get around.

 2. First-Footing (Scotland)

-Granted, this one you may have heard of (if you’re from Scotland at least…).
+This one you may have heard of if you have spent a New Year in Scotland.
 This age-old Celtic tradition supposedly brings good luck.
 It’s a race to be the first to step foot in a friend or family’s home, where good fortune for the year awaits.
 But be careful, you must bring a gift!